-We welcome you to attend the 9th biennial conference of the European Association for the Teaching of Academic Writing (EATAW), hosted by the Centre for the Development of Academic Skills (CeDAS) at Royal Holloway, University of London in the United Kingdom.
+We welcome you to the 9th biennial conference of the European Association for the Teaching of Academic Writing (EATAW), hosted by the Centre for the Development of Academic Skills (CeDAS) at Royal Holloway, University of London in the United Kingdom.

 The conference theme, Academic Writing Now: Policy, Pedagogy and Practice, aims to take stock of the shifting realities of the higher education today – from the challenges and opportunities emerging from internationalisation and diversification to the increasingly ‘marketised’ reality of the global academy, and the resulting focus on ‘student experience’.